SophieHubert/lab-web-scraping-multipages/readme.md

 #### Prioritize the MVP

-In the previous lab, you had to scrape data about "hot songs".
+In the first notebook, you have to scrape data about "hot songs".
 It's critical to be on track with that part, as it was part of the request from the CTO.

-If you couldn't finish the first lab, use this time to go back there.

 #### Expand the project